pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > What you do on your bad days matters more than what you do on your good days.
 > <br/>-- <cite><a href="https://kk.org/thetechnium/103-bits-of-advice-i-wish-i-had-known/">Kevin Kelly</a></cite>

-> Whether it's business, exercise, romance, friendship, whatever, I think the
-> meaning of life is to do things for their own sake.
-> <br/>-- <cite>Naval Ravikant</cite>

 > What progress we are making; in the Middle Ages they would have burned me.
 > Nowadays they are content with burning my books.
 > <br/>-- <cite><a href="https://www.pbs.org/wgbh/questionofgod/transcript/promised.html">Sigmund Freud</a></cite>

-> Stupidity: You think you know everything, without questioning. <br/>
-> Intelligence: You question everything you think you know.
-> <br/>-- <cite>Richard Feynman</cite>

 > Coding is the new literacy.
 > <br/>-- <cite>Naval Ravikant</cite>